 Since Hannah II won top honors, it should be no surprise that the company’s earlier iteration of the model, Hannah I, came in second.
 It’s a fantastic chair, although not quite as flexible.

-As it stands, this one is very nearly the equal of our top pick, and an exceptional, well-rounded office chair.
+As it stands, this one is very nearly the same as our top pick, which is an exceptional, well-rounded office chair.

 The Hannah I is offered in the following colors: